Emergency Contacts

 • Keep your phone unlocked and with sound on after calling.

-• If one line fails, try the alternative emergency contact you saved.
+• If one line fails, try the backup contact you saved.